 Our history starts in the 1970s when publishers were starting to understand how to create highly illustrated books in full colour.
-This was a huge step forward after decades of printing mainly black and white books with groups of pages in colour appearing just here and there.

-In the early 1970s, printing colour images, graphs and illustrations in books was expensive and complicated.
 In the days before desktop publishing, each layout spread involved gluing column strips of edited and typeset copy very precisely into place on a layout board, and four-color printing was extremely costly.
 Illustrated book publishing was not economic, but it was very popular with the public.

 Quarto was born out of the idea that if print runs were big enough, costs per unit became much lower.
 Therefore, if books could be co-published in different markets, the economics looked totally different.